To ensure my safety, I only accept clients who provide screening details.

-Your details are strictly confidential, and will only be revealed under three conditions.
-In the event of a medical emergency, if you cause me or others intentional physical harm, or if you are endangering yourself or someone else.
+Your details are strictly confidential.
+They will only be revealed in the event of a medical emergency, if you cause me or others intentional physical harm, or if you are endangering yourself or someone else.

 If you are concerned about privacy, we can sign a non-disclosure agreement together.
 Please consider you will also be obtaining some of my personal information, and trust must go both ways.
-Rarely do clients request an NDA, but it can be sent to you if you are high profile, or require higher levels of assurance - other than mutual trust.
+Clients very rarely request an NDA, unless they are high profile or celebrities.

 As Sienna Charles mentions in her blog, this is a constant, exhausting question for independent sex workers.
 There are so many things to unpack here.
 Firstly, because sex workers are disproportionately at risk for sexual abuse, we take the time to screen our clients.
 One way to ensure we are safe is to get their verified name.